Automotive Electrician | ANZSCO Code 321111

 AURETR143 | Diagnose and repair electronic body management systems |

-AURETK002 | Use and maintain electrical test equipment in an automotive workplace |
+AURETK002 | Use and observe electrical test equipment in an automotive place of work. |

 AURETR006 | Solder electrical wiring and circuits |

-AURETR007 | Apply knowledge of automotive electrical circuits and wiring systems |
+AURETR007 | Use of understanding of circuit systems and wiring systems in automotive applications. |

 AURETR009 | Install vehicle lighting and wiring systems |